dannyfa/Inflationary_Flows/README.md

 To run PR-Reducing (PRR) simulations, pass option `--eps=xx` using values listed in **Table 3 of Appendix B.4.1** for the different datasets.
 These correspond to latent space compressed dimension variances, used to construct diagonal covariance from which latent samples are obtained prior to running generation.

-Finally, same script above also allows possibility of simulating our pfODEs using discrete scores (i.e., scores computed from batch of data directly, instead of using trained networks).
+Finally, same script also allows possibility of simulating our pfODEs using discrete scores (i.e., scores computed from batch of data directly, instead of using trained networks).
 These are meant as approximations only and can be used for sanity checking.
 To run such simulations, use instead:

 ```.bash
 torchrun --rdzv_endpoint=0.0.0.0:29501 toy_pfODE_int.py discrete --save_dir=out \